 Ms. Williams joined the Foundation staff as Director of Development in 2002.
-Born and raised in Ohio, Ms. Williams graduated summa cum laude with a Bachelor of Science in Dietetics from Youngstown State University, Youngstown, OH, as well as a Master of Arts in Theology from Fuller Theological Seminary, Pasadena, CA.
+Born and raised in Ohio, she graduated summa cum laude with a Bachelor of Science in Dietetics from Youngstown State University, Youngstown, OH, as well as a Master of Arts in Theology from Fuller Theological Seminary, Pasadena, CA.

 Ms. Williams has worked primarily in hospital settings since the age of 15 when she first joined the Volunteer Auxiliary at her local city hospital.
-A lover of writing since elementary school, Ms. Williams has written, secured and managed more than $10 million in federal and state grants for Natividad Medical Center.
+A lover of writing since elementary school, she has written, secured and managed more than $10 million in federal and state grants for Natividad Medical Center.